French Bulldogs are one of the most popular dog breeds in the United States and Europe, for very good reasons.

 It’s easy, of course, to visualize the simple colors of these dogs when we talk about Black, White, Cream etc. but the French Bulldog is available in a number of colors and you might not be familiar with some of the nomenclature.

 Let’s take a look at a few of these names and describe what they mean.

 Brindle – You’ll more likely see ‘Brindle’ French Bulldogs than any other color as it’s one of the most common.
 Brindle French Bulldogs have a dark-colored coat with lighter strands mixed in.

-Pied – A French Bulldog with a pied coat is mostly white with prominent patches usually in brindle or fawn.
+Pied – A French Bulldog with a pied or piebald coat is mostly white with prominent patches usually in brindle or fawn.

 This is a French Bulldog with a predominant fawn-colored coat with dark brindle.
 The intensity can change but the nails, nose, eyelids, and lips should always be dark.

 Brindle and White

 Even with the Brindle and White Frenchie, the base color is still fawn – even though you may think that the coat seems mostly white.
 Black spots are deemed ‘undesirable’ although breeding with this type is still permitted.

 The cream French Bulldog is similar to the white French Bulldog but with more of an eggshell color.
 Cream is dominant over the whole body with no other patches of color.
 You might also here this color referred to a platinum.